monodot/knowledge-base/_articles/dotnet.md

 Set-Content -Path "C:\Windows\System32\inetsrv\OTEL_DIAGNOSTICS.json" -Value $jsonContent
 ```

-Note the levels are Critical, Error, Warning, Informational, Verbose.
+The allowed values for LogLevel are Critical, Error, Warning, Informational, Verbose.

 After a few seconds, you should see a file in `C:\Windows\Temp` like `w3wp.exe.1328.log`.
 This example should create a 1MB log file.